rackerlabs/docs-offerings/docs/api-reference/methods/get-offerings.rst

      - An info block containing details about the link for the offering.
    * - offerings.\ offering.\ link\. *title*
      - String
      - The title of the link.
-Example: ``NEXT GENERATION CLOUD SERVERS``.
    * - offerings.\ offering.\ link\. *href*
      - String
      - The URL for the link.
    * - offerings.\ offering.\ link\. *rel*
      - String
-     - The relationship between the current document and the linked document.
+     - The relationship between the current information and the linked information.
    * - offerings.\ *link*
      - Object
-     - An info block containing details about the link for the offering.
+     - An info block containing details about the links for the results.
    * - offerings.\ link\. *href*
      - String
-     - The URL for the link.
+     - The URL for a set of results.
    * - offerings.\ link\. *rel*
      - String
-     - The relationship between the current document and the linked document.
+     - The relationship between the current information and the linked information.

 **Example response: JSON**